umasse/khcoaching/content/success_stories.md

 I was going through some big and difficult things, lots of transition.
 I knew I needed support, and I didn’t think my therapist could help me any more.
 To be honest, I wasn’t sure if Karin or the coaching could help me either, but I had worked with her.
 I knew she was nice, very professional, dedicated, and that she did nothing half-assed.
 So I trusted Karin to be the same in coaching.

 I wasn’t sure about the PQ program in the beginning.
-In my mind wiggling my toes and breathing would not have the strength to change my current state of mind, I found that simply slowing down and focusing on just one thing intensely did in fact help.
+In my mind wiggling my toes and breathing would not have the strength to change my current state of mind.
+I found that simply slowing down and focusing on just one thing intensely did in fact help.
 Knowing how to calm yourself down, and realizing when you’ve been sabotaged, that self-awareness is invaluable.

 Learning about the saboteurs was what really helped me.
 I didn’t believe it at first, but they are very real!
 If something is feeling difficult, there is a saboteur involved.
 So now, when things feel challenging, I sit down, stop, and ask myself, what’s wrong here?
 Before, I would avoid and ignore the problem, keep going, and hope it would go away.
 I finally understood what was holding me back and could verbalize it.
 Clearly, learning to identify my saboteurs and harness the powers of my sage can be used in all aspects of my life.